 There are many different kinds of starch you can use.
 People prefer cornstarch, quite often as it works as a neutral thickening agent in any recipe.
 However, you can go with potato starch and arrowroot as well.

 How to thicken spaghetti sauce with starch?
 Take one tablespoon of cornstarch and dilute it in one tablespoon of water.
-Gradually add this mixture in your start while it is simmering and then cook it for two minutes.
+Gradually add this mixture to your start while it is simmering and then cook it for two minutes.
 You will notice that starch addition starts changing the texture.
 Usually, one tablespoon is good enough for the sauce, but when you still see a watery texture go with another tablespoon until your sauce thickens.

 #6.
 Add Some Breadcrumbs

 In case you don’t have flour and starch, then another best thickening agent for your spaghetti sauce could be breadcrumbs.
 Your bread is made of flour.
 Therefore you can make it a part of your sauce as and when you need it.
 Take two bread slices and then grind them well to make fine crumbs.
-You can also use readymade crumbs.
+You can also use ready-made crumbs.
 Change of your sauce won’t change slightly with this addition though its texture will be a bit different from usual.

 #7.
 Make it Yummy with Grated Cheese

 When you expect some guests at your home, and you plan to serve them spaghetti, then it’s better to add grated cheese as a thickening agent.
-In case you are wondering why then the main reason is that cheese can make your spaghetti taste yummy, and that’s your guest would love to eat.
+In case you are wondering why then the main reason is that cheese can make your spaghetti taste yummy, and that’s what your guest would love to eat.
 Isn’t it?

 How to thicken spaghetti sauce with grated cheese?
 Take a bar of cheese, grate it, and keep it aside.
 Once your sauce starts simmering, add as much cheese to you (start with low quantity and add more).
 If you add too much, you will end up over thick sauce – which will look as bad as a runny sauce.
 Remember, guests are coming, and a presentable texture of your sauce matters the most.